 Genetic Tests: Coming soon to the UC Davis Veterinary Genetics Laboratory!

 Purpose of Study: Lymphoma, the most common hematopoietic tumor of dogs, is an aggressive disease.
 Although studies in dogs with lymphoma have demonstrated the safety and efficacy of Rabacfosadine (VC-007), a limited number of dogs have been treated once every three weeks.
 Furthermore, anecdotal reports suggest reduction in the incidence and severity of adverse effects when used with concurrent low-dose corticosteroid therapy.
-For this reason, clinical evaluation of Rabacfosadine (VC-007) given once every 21 days will be performed in dogs with lymphoma.
+For this reason, clinical evaluation of Rabacfosadine (VC-007) given once every 21 days was be performed in dogs with lymphoma.

 Outcome: Alaskan Husky Encephalopathy (AHE) has been previously proposed as a mitochondrial encephalopathy based on neuropathological similarities with human Leigh Syndrome (LS).
 We studied 11 Alaskan Husky dogs with AHE, but found no abnormalities in respiratory chain enzyme activities in muscle and liver, or mutations in mitochondrial or nuclear genes that cause LS in people.
 A genome wide association study was performed using eight of the affected dogs and 20 related but unaffected control AHs using the Illumina canine HD array.
 SLC19A3 was identified as a positional candidate gene.
 This gene controls the uptake of thiamine in the CNS via expression of the thiamine transporter protein THTR2.
 Dogs have two copies of this gene located within the candidate interval (SLC19A3.2 – 43.36–43.38 Mb and SLC19A3.1 – 43.411–43.419 Mb) on chromosome 25.
 Expression analysis in a normal dog revealed that one of the paralogs, SLC19A3.1, was expressed in the brain and spinal cord while the other was not.
 Subsequent exon sequencing of SLC19A3.1 revealed a 4bp insertion and SNP in the second exon that is predicted to result in a functional protein truncation of 279 amino acids (c.624 insTTGC, c.625 C>A).
 All dogs with AHE were homozygous for this mutation, 15/41 healthy AH control dogs were heterozygous carriers while 26/41 normal healthy AH dogs were wild type.
 Furthermore, this mutation was not detected in another 187 dogs of different breeds.